 An application ecosystem that protects our ecosystem

-Hedera Governing Council members and independent application developers alike choose the Hedera network as their public distributed ledger for environmental, social, and governance (ESG) application use cases.
+Many Hedera Governing Council members and independent application developers alike are choosing the Hedera network as their public ledger of choice for environmental, social, and governance (ESG) application use cases.
 The Hedera network combines sustainable energy consumption, high throughput, low fees, and stable, decentralized governance to deliver an unmatched experience for companies and projects looking to participate in the space.

-Council member Électricité de France (EDF) has cited their intention to use the Hedera Token Service to build a carbon offset and credit marketplace:
+Council member Électricité de France (EDF) has cited their intention to use the Hedera Token Service and the open-source Guardian ESG marketplace framework to build a tokenized carbon offset marketplace:

 “The Hedera Token Service (HTS) is one innovation we look forward to leveraging, to deploy a carbon offset and credit system on Hedera, in line with our overarching mission.” said Gilles Deleuze, Principal Researcher, Systems Risk Assessment at EDF R&D “Additionally, we will be exploring other use cases that leverage the technological advantages of speed and security that Hedera DLT brings.”

-And independent applications building the future on the Hedera network, such as DOVU, RECDeFi, and Power Transition, have made it clear that the DLT is unmatched when it comes to tokenizing carbon offset credits, creating a verifiable log of documentation related to carbon sequestration projects, or transferring value for the sharing of energy on a microgrid.
+And independent applications building on the Hedera network, such as DOVU and Tymlez, have made it clear that Hedera is unmatched when it comes to sustainably tokenizing carbon offsets and making verifiable all documentation related to carbon sequestration projects.

 Foundational requirements when evaluating public distributed ledger technologies

-Individuals, businesses, and governments will increasingly rely on public distributed ledger technology to create trust between parties.
-This is especially the case as regulation, application ecosystems, and use cases begin reaching maturity.
-Utility, efficiency, governance, and predictable fees are increasingly becoming critical deciding factors during the evaluation phase of adopting a public network from both a bottom-line business and architectural perspective.
-At a foundational level, Hedera Hashgraph and its network services have proven to meet these criteria and go beyond by ensuring that it does so in an ecologically friendly way.
+Individuals, businesses, and governments will increasingly rely on DLTs for decentralized identity, transfer of value, and verification of data.
+Utility, efficiency, governance, and predictable fees are critical deciding factors during the evaluation phase, from both a bottom-line business and architectural perspective.
+Hedera and its network service offerings have proven to meet the needs of web3 application use cases and go beyond by ensuring its network infrastructure is environmentally friendly.